 How can you become part of our team?

-Each year, the chief of Naval Education and Training (CNET) awards competitive scholarships to students who are willing to strive to be the best.
+Each year, Naval Service Training Command (NSTC) awards competitive scholarships to students who are willing to strive to be the best.
 You are eligible if you have excelled in academics, extra-curricular activities, athletics and leadership positions, and want to further your success by becoming an officer in the United States Navy or Marine Corps.

 For an informational overview regarding Navy and Marine Corps ROTC visit www.nrotc.navy.mil to learn about program requirements, scholarships, and careers in the Navy and Marine Corps.Read More